I’ve felt it more and more.

 It was everything I’d never known, staring up at me with unseen eyes from an unimaginable being of unfathomable size.
 I don’t know if it was a physical being, but it was omnipresent.
 Magnificent and terrifying in the briefest possible encounter.

-In that flashing of a second it pulled something from me.
+In that flashing of a second, it pulled something from me.
 A name.
-My mind a flower as it reached up and plucked a petal effortlessly.
+My mind a flower as it reached up and effortlessly plucked a petal.
 I felt myself think that name, just for a millisecond.
 Whether I offered or it took it, I don’t know.
 But I felt my lips mumble and tremor the name, “Harry Bell.”

-A few days after the summoning Augustine and I met in the magic room and discussed what had happened.
+A few days after the summoning Augustine and I met in the Magic Room and discussed what had happened.
 At least I did, Augustine was quiet for the most part.
-I assumed he was receptive to my theories and reflections as I talked excitedly about the new beings in the Castle, the effect they had on the animals and how we must study them closer now that the dust had settled.
-We needed to find out more about them and I wanted to discover what lay beneath the void.
+I assumed he was receptive to my theories and reflections as I talked excitedly about the new beings in the Castle, the effect they had on the animals and how we must pursue our studies now the dust had settled.

-Crawl’s silence I took for a lack of enthusiasm, which perplexed me.
-It was he who had embraced me and taken me down this path, yet he appeared to be retreating instead of pursuing our discoveries.
-I needed to fire him up, reenergise my mentor, so I shared with him the moment when I sensed that other down there and gave it Harry Bell.
+I took Crawl's silence for a lack of enthusiasm, which perplexed me.
+It was he who had embraced me and taken us down this path, yet he appeared to be retreating instead of pursuing our discoveries.
+I needed to fire him up, reenergise my mentor, so I shared with him the moment I sensed that other down there and gave it Harry Bell.

 At the very mention of the name Augustine Crawl turned white, shaking his head furiously.
 Tears welled in his eyes and he got up and told me to stay right where I was.
 “You need to see this,” he said and stormed off.

 We were back in the Castle main hall by this point as I strode after him and into the large dining room.
 One of the staff, a young chap named Jonas, was in the room clearing the table and quickly retreated to the kitchens upon seeing us.
-It struck me briefly that young Jonas was the first staff I’d seen in days.
-I was aware Helena had gone after our impasse and staff had complained of feeling scared around my animals, and of the Castle generally, but I hadn’t quite appreciated that this many had left so quickly.
+It struck me briefly that young Jonas was the first staff I’d spied in days.
+I was aware Helena had left after our impasse and there had been complaints, employees were scared around my animals, and of the Castle generally, but I hadn’t quite appreciated that this many had left so quickly.

 Augustine swept up a copy of the newspaper from the large dining table and rattled it in my face.
 “Look at this, this story right here.
 Now!”